 - Perform your evaluation following the analysis model.

 - Get your points across clearly by using intelligent questions instead of puzzling ideas and hoping that the reader will understand.

 What is the research question and goal of feature analyzes?

 The research question for the pattern analysis is general.

 What features or characteristics does the Alpha object have?

 Example: What are the characteristics of chocolate lovers (in terms of age, physical form, income, work ethic, etc.)?
 The goal is to gain knowledge about the characteristics of the Alpha object.

 Is this type of pattern analysis a literature thesis or empirical work?

 This type of analysis is suitable for both.
-You can gather knowledge scattered in literature sources, which would make it a literature thesis or theory work, or you can collect and evaluate data yourself and close the gap which would make it an empirical work.
+You can gather knowledge scattered in literature sources, which would make it a literature thesis or theoretical project, or you can collect and evaluate data yourself and close the gap which would make it an empirical work.
 However, the empirical thesis is more valuable.
-By the way, this does not mean that it is more difficult than a literature thesis, but collecting the data can be very time-consuming.
+By the way, this does not mean that it is more difficult than a literature thesis but collecting the data can be very time-consuming.

 What tools and materials do I need for a pattern analysis?